 Introduction

-Beginning with first field expeditions of MBARI, recorded visual imagery has been a primary and integral tool of MBARI’s research programs and products.
-It began with the first dives of Ventana in 1988 when MBARI placed a professional level camera on the vehicle that recorded missions with an image quality that far surpassed the blurry images normally seen from ROV’s.
-Early in MBARI’s explorations a policy decision was made by Richard Barber, MBARI’s first director, to record video continuously during ROV dives so that the video record was not biased by selective recording, and the data could subsequently be used for quantifying undersea abundance and diversity.
+An unparalleled visual archive of deep-sea habits and fuana has been a cornerstone of MBARI’s research and development programs since its earliest field expeditions.
+From the outset, a professional level camera was placed on the ROV Ventana to record missions with an image quality that far surpassed the blurry images captured from ROVs of the day.
+Guided by David Packard and Richard Barber, MBARI’s first director, a policy decision was made to record video continuously during ROV dives so that the video record was not biased by selective recording, and the data could subsequently be used for quantifying undersea abundance and diversity.
 The quality of the images and the regular access to the deep sea enabled by the ROV Ventana felt like a brave new world of exploration and discovery creating an important record that needed to be preserved.

-It was recognized from the beginning that the descriptive annotation of the recorded video images and the linking of these visual records with the simultaneously recorded physical data of the environment including depth, conductivity, oxygen and other parameters was as vital as collecting the data itself.
+It was recognized from the beginning that the descriptive annotation of the recorded video images and the linking of these visual records with the simultaneously recorded physical data of the environment (e.g., depth, conductivity, oxygen) was as vital as collecting the data itself.
 Without this post-processing the visual data would have little permanent community value.
 It was also recognized that the unique organization and resources of MBARI allowed the creation of a systematic approach to video processing and the subsequent creation of archived libraries that would serve community wide interests, not just the immediate needs of individual researchers.

 This systems approach to video at MBARI has been a tremendous success.
-It has resulting in the creation of The Video Lab, which has developed video processing tools such as the Video Annotation and Reference System or VARS that is used at MBARI and also at dozens of other institutions worldwide.
+The Video Lab has developed video processing tools such as the Video Annotation and Reference System or VARS that is used at MBARI and also at dozens of other institutions worldwide.
 The systems approach has developed and maintained the community resources of the Video Lab for image retrieval and manipulation.
 It has fostered continuous improvements in technology and processing efficiencies including the transition to high definition video and the transition from proprietary tape recording to file based video recording, and it has resulted in a library of indexed images that has grown to over 25,000 hours of recordings with over six million annotations.
 Together with the associated environmental data this archival record forms an absolutely unique resource at MBARI describing the biological, chemical, geological, and physical aspects of the Monterey Bay submarine canyon and other areas including the Pacific Northwest, Santa Barbara basin, Central California seamounts, Northern California, Oregon, Hawaii, and the Gulf of California.

 To describe the uses of the VARS video image database is to cover the entire range of scientific inquiry at MBARI, from the “A new species of lobate ctenophore” paper written by George Matsumoto in 1988 to “Particulate matter flux interception…” by Bruce Robison in 2018.
-To date there have been 445 scientific papers published that cite VARS data or video images.
+To date there have been 445 scientific papers published that utilize VARS data or video images.
 A good example of the unique properties of the VARS data records is the 2017 article by Séverine Martini and Steven Haddock quantifying the distribution of bioluminescent organisms.
 In analyzing the patterns of vertical distribution of bioluminescence features they were able to access over 350 thousand water column observations of organisms recorded in VARS and classify them for bioluminescence capability.
-Dick Barber’s decision ultimately pays off.
+David Packard’s and Richard Barber’s decision ultimately pays off.

-ILLUSTRATION: Cumulative number of publications referencing VARS
+ILLUSTRATION: Cumulative number of publications utilizing VARS.
+(Video Lab)

+ILLUSTRATION: Key publications utilizing VARS.
+(Video Lab)